Approachability in unknown games: Online learning meets multi-objective optimization: Some thoughts on the optimality of target functions

-So, putting all things together, we proved that $\cG_{\varphi_\Theta}$ is non empty and that each of its $\varepsilon$--expansion is approachable (as it contains an approachable set).
-In terms of approachability theory (see, e.g., \citealp{Per} for a survey), this means that $\cG_{\varphi_\Theta}$ is a $0$--approachable set.
-But $0$--approachability and approachability are two equivalents notions (a not-so-trivial fact when the sets at hand are not closed convex sets).
-That is, $\cG_{\varphi_\Theta}$ is approachable or put differently, $\varphi_\Theta$ is achievable. \end{proof}
+So, summarizing, we proved that $\cG_{\varphi_\Theta}$ is non empty and that each of its $\varepsilon$--open expansion is approachable (as it contains an approachable set).
+As in the proof of Lemma~\ref{lm:phixstarnotopti}, this means that $\cG_{\varphi_\Theta}$ is a $0$--approachable set, thus an approachable set, or put differently, that $\varphi_\Theta$ is achievable. \end{proof}